upyesp/upyesp.org/content/posts/makrdown-vscode-math-notation/index.md

 ---
-title: "Cheat Sheet: Mathematical Notation In Markdown With VSCode"
+title: "Cheat Sheet: Mathematical Notation In Markdown"
 description: Examples of how to write math notation in Markdown documents.
 date: 2022-09-12T10:00:00+01:00
 draft: false